 Alas, the pitfalls and risks associated with working for a global brand erupted in early 2008 as the Starbucks founder, Howard Shultz, returned to his CEO post after an eight year hiatus to help turnaround the then struggling chain of coffee houses.
-First on his list of "saves" was a massive layoff across the human resources in marketing divisions.
+First on his list of saves was a massive layoff across the human resources and marketing divisions.
 My hard-earned, first lesson in LIFO (last-in, first-out).

 While small-town life in Atchison served me well, I was very eager to return to my home "sweet home, Chicago."

 Since 2014, I have found a full-time working home at CompTIA, the voice of the IT industry and leading provider of vendor-neutral certifications for over 1.5 million IT professionals around the globe.
 My work at CompTIA as senior marketing manager, alumni relations has resulted in over $12 million in marketing attributable sales, the conception and management of innovative B2C and B2B marketing campaigns across relevant digital channels, management of an over $500K budget and support staff towards cultivation of IT/technology careers, marketing performance optimization through the creation and management of integrated content calendar, alumni retention via data-based strategies and custom BI visualizations, collaboration with c-level management, the leveraging of a growing technology marketing stack to create relevant and thought-provoking campaigns, program engagement, and genuinely positive user journeys.